 But fault lines also exist

-Letters received during the comment period point to issues the SEC needs to consider when finalizing the proposal.
+Letters received during the comment period point to issues the SEC needs to consider when finalising the proposal.
 To no surprise, there are many different views expressed by commenters on the scope and various technical aspects of the proposed rule.
 The issues articulated generally deal with the prescriptive nature of the proposal.
-The more significant issues noted by the 139 comment letters are summarized below:
+The more significant issues noted by the 139 comment letters are summarised below:

 The requirement for immediate disclosure of cyber incidents is too short and may cause unintended consequences to companies and shareholders.
 The proposal’s four-day reporting requirement may be unworkable for two reasons.
 First, analysis of cyber incidents often requires substantial time.
 Therefore, the proposed disclosure timing could require companies to make complex materiality determinations in the early stages of a forensics examination while many of the underlying facts are unknown and evolving.
 The pressure to disclose could result in speculation by preparers, resulting in misleading information and investor confusion.

 Second, premature public disclosure without certainty that the threat has been extinguished could compromise ongoing investigations that could lead to the recovery of stolen funds or apprehension of bad actors.
 The proposal even notes that many states have laws on the books allowing companies to delay public disclosure of a cybersecurity incident if law enforcement determines that such disclosure will interfere with a civil or criminal investigation.
 There also is fear of unintended consequences.
 For example, premature disclosure could alert a hostile actor who is still active in the issuer’s compromised environment, prompting the actor to leverage alternative tactics or pursue additional exploits to mask intrusions more effectively.
 It could also provide the attack community access to useful intel with which to expand attacks or carry out additional attacks against issuers reporting unresolved cyber vulnerabilities.